raydenlim/tp/docs/UserGuide.md

 > * ASSIGNMENT The name of the assignment.

 Examples:
-* `deletegrade 1 as/Functional Expressionism` deletes student 1's Functional Expressionism grade.
+* `deletegrade 1 as/Functional Expressionism` deletes student 1's Functional Expressionism grade if its graded.
-* `deletegrade 2 as/Rune Reading` deletes student 2's Rune Reading grade.
+* `deletegrade 2 as/Rune Reading` deletes student 2's Rune Reading grade if its graded.

 <br>